Protect your Next.js API routes with middleware

 The folder structure now looks like this:

-Project folder structure with all the routes created
+The project folder structure with the API routes.

 Run yarn dev to start the application, if we test the application using an HTTP client, we realize we can access all the routes.